Renewed By Fire!

 Posted in Ministry | Leave a comment

-Pray with me: Father God, thank You that my life is not random and my steps are not accidental.
-Teach me to live intentionally, to walk wisely, and to trust Your ordering even when I don’t see the full picture.
-Align my heart with Your purpose and my decisions with Your design.
+Pray with me: Father God, thank You that nothing surprises You and nothing moves You into panic.
+Teach me to rest in Your stability when life feels unstable.
+Help me trust Your timing, Your wisdom, and Your control.
 In Jesus’ name, I pray, believe, receive, and praise in advance, Amen and Amen!

 #BeStrong